Skip to main content

 10 Essential Questions to Ask Any Rehab

-Most families choose a rehabilitation facility under time pressure.
-These 10 questions evaluate any rehab on clinical grounds: staff ratios, detox supervision, licensing, and aftercare structure.
+Most families choose rehab under time pressure.
+These 10 questions test any facility on clinical grounds: staff ratios, detox supervision, and aftercare.

 by Darren Lockie